akeskiner/MongoKittenDocumentation/content/bson/ObjectId.md

 In some cases you might want to know the ObjectIds creation date.
 You can fetch a `Foundation.Date` from the ObjectId using `let objectIdCreationDate = myObjectId.epoch`

-Last but not least, ObjectIds are hashable, so they're usable for a key in a Dictionary.
+Last but not least, ObjectIds are hashable, so they're usable for a key in a Dictionary, but not a Document.

 ```swift
 let dictionary: [ObjectId: Document] = [